The Rat Pack – Live From Las Vegas makes a long-awaited return this winter.

-North London born, Nigel's first Musical Theatre engagement was in Bochum, Germany, at "Starlight Express" then he continued as 'Greaseball' in the West End London production of Starlight, going back and fourth many times.
+North London born, Nigel's first Musical Theatre engagement was in Bochum, Germany, at "Starlight Express" before he continued as 'Greaseball' in the West End London production, going back and fourth many times.

 Plays such as the moving Waiting for Hillsborough, or the Pulitzer Prize winning Wit which was later adapted into a film with Emma Thompson.
 Notable musical work includes the UK tour of Jerry Springer the Opera, Moon Landing at the Derby Playhouse and Marguerite by Boubil, Schoenburg & LeGrand at the Haymarket theatre.